Top 10 Places to Study in Rose Library

 Take a deep breath, say “om,” and hop into one of our Zenbooths for an intense study session.
-With soundproofing, individual booth airflow systems, and adjustable desks, you can really get into the zone!
-You can now find Zenbooths on the 2nd floor of Carrier, too!
+With individual booth airflow systems, sound dampening walls, and adjustable desks, you can really get into the zone!

 Tucked away on the third floor in Rose, step off the elevator, turn right, and walk until you find yourself in the nook.
 This small space offers great views of campus, big tables, and usually a whiteboard or two.
 It’s a calm space to work with a partner or get some solo homework done!

-After 5pm on weekdays, some of the classrooms in Rose and Carrier Libraries are freed up for studying!
-Just swipe in with your JACard for access to some really quiet space!
+After 5pm on weekdays, Rose 3311 and 3313 are freed up for studying!
+Just swipe in with your JACard for access to some really quiet spaces!

 Last but not least is some Libraries staff members’ personal favorite spot.
 If you’re standing in the flex space in Rose, look at the top of the stairs.
 You’ll be able to spot a small balcony with comfy chairs and a few coffee tables.
 This area combines all the openness of the flex space with the privacy of a study room.

-Come explore our library spaces to find your own favorite spot!
+Come explore our library locations to find your own favorite spot!

 Categorised in: JMU Libraries News